hapi-server/data-specification/hapi-dev/HAPI-data-access-spec-dev.md

 the server should throw an error with a status of `1400 - Bad Request` with an HTTP status of `400`.
 The server could optionally be more specific with `1401 - misspelled or invalid request parameter` with an HTTP code of `404 - Not Found`.

-In following general security practices, HAPI servers should carefully screen incoming request parameter name values.
+Following general security best practices, HAPI servers should screen incoming request parameter name values.
 Unknown request parameters and values, including incorrectly formatted time values, should **not** be echoed in the error response.

 ## 5.3 HEAD Requests and Efficiency

 Although HEAD requests are allowed (and required by the HTTP specification), the HAPI specification does not define any additional or new aspects to the response of a HEAD request.
-Note that many server frameworks will respond to a HEAD request by making a GET request and then omitting the body in the response, since this is a simple way to guarantee that the meta-information in the HEAD request is the same as that in the GET request (as is required by the HTTP specification).
+Note that many server frameworks will respond to a HEAD request by making a GET request and then omitting the body in the response since this is a simple way to guarantee that the meta-information in the HEAD request is the same as that in the GET request (as is required by the HTTP specification).
 As a result, HAPI server developers may want to modify this default behavior to prevent unnecessary processing for HEAD requests.